 Bundle services: Many banks operate on the system of providing free savings accounts with no minimum balance to be used in conjunction with your regular checking account.The same is true if you hold a loan with a particular institution.

 Look to the Web: Not all banks and credit unions require minimum balances, however — it’s just a matter of finding them.
-Many online banks, especially, require a minimum of only $1 to open a savings account, which may as well be considered to have no minimum balance requirement at all.
+Many online banks, especially, require a minimum of only $1 to open a savings account.
 Once the account is opened there is no imposed minimum balance or monthly fees.

 One consideration to keep in mind, however, is that while these online savings account are extremely simple and hassle free, the transfers between your local bank branch to your online account and back may take a couple of days to post.
 Customers should be aware of the time delay if they need to access their money immediately.